forensic-architecture/timemap/docs/configuration.md

 }
 ```

-4. **Sites**: sites are labels on the map, aiming to highlight particularly relevant locations that should not be a function of time or tags.
+4. **Sites**: sites are labels on the map, aiming to highlight particularly relevant locations that should not be a function of time or filters.

 ```json
 [